analogdevicesinc/VSCode-Maxim/readme.md

 # Initial Setup/Installation
 ## Enabling Workspace Trust
 The workspaces in this repo set environment variables for the integrated terminal.
 In order for this to work, workspace trust must be enabled in your User Settings.
-Follow the produre below.
+Follow the procedure below.
 You only need to do this one time per VS Code installation.

 1. Launch VS Code.